flame-engine/flame/tutorials/2_sprite_animations_gestures/README.md

   @override
   void update(double dt) {
-    // Here we just need to "hook" our animation into the game loop update method so it move
+    // Here we just need to "hook" our animation into the game loop update method so the current frame is updated with the specified frequency runningRobot.update(dt);
-    // in its frame list
-    runningRobot.update(dt);
   }